 Self Invested Personal Pensions (SIPPs) were first introduced in 1989 and have evolved into the favoured investment vehicle for individuals seeking more control and flexibility in their retirement planning.
 Unlike traditional insurance company pension schemes, you are not restricted to the narrow investment funds of any one company and may invest in a wide range of permissible investments within a tax efficient wrapper.
 Income tax relief is normally allowed on personal contributions and corporation tax relief on company contributions.
 The fund is exempt from most forms of taxation, allowing tax efficient growth.

 Contributions to a SIPP are unlimited, the only limits applicable being limits for tax relief purposes.
 To obtain tax relief on individual contributions, the maximum that may be paid is the greater of:

-HMRC set an annual limit for tax relief purposes, in the tax year 2017/18 this is £40,000.
+HMRC set an annual limit for tax relief purposes, in the tax year 2018/19 this is £40,000.
 In some circumstances, carry forward of unused allowances from the previous three tax years may be possible.
-Note that since April 2016, your annual allowance may be subject to reduction due to tapering, if your threshold income exceeds £110,000 and you have adjusted income exceeding £150,000.
+Note that from 6th April 2016, your annual allowance may be subject to reduction due to tapering, if your threshold income exceeds £110,000 and you have adjusted income exceeding £150,000.